Apprenticeship in College Teaching

 The following requirements reflect changes to the ACT Program that went into effect on August 1, 2016.
 Participants who registered for the program prior to August 2016 are welcome to complete the program according to the requirements that were in place when they first registered.
 Since the prior set of required workshops will no longer be offered, participants can choose from any of the new required workshops to meet that expectation.

-If you have questions about how to meet program requirements in light of the new changes, please feel free to contact the ACT Program Coordinator.
+If you have questions about how to meet program requirements in light of the new changes, please feel free to contact the Graduate Programs Coordinator.

-Registration for the ACT Program is open to all Boston College graduate students, whether or not they will have any classroom responsibilities while at BC.
+Registration for the ACT Program is open to all Boston College graduate students and postdoctoral fellows, whether or not they will have any classroom responsibilities while at BC.
 Registration is on a rolling basis, and so participants may enroll at any time.
-Students interested in participating in the ACT Program should:
+Individuals interested in participating in the ACT Program should:

 - Submit the online ACT registration form by clicking on the “Register” tab above.

-- Attend a required brief orientation with the Director of Faculty Programs and/or the ACT Coordinator to discuss their goals for the ACT program and to answer any questions.
+- Attend a required brief orientation with the Graduate Programs Coordinator to discuss their goals for the ACT program and to answer any questions.

 ACT Seminars are meant to introduce participants to key pedagogical questions to guide their practice as well as to concrete suggestions that they can take into the classroom.
 Participants are expected to attend seven seminars (five required and two elective) and may take them in any order.